nci/gsky/Documents/ows/README.md

 The docs are the by-products of the author's very painstaking travels through the GSKY and TerriaMap codes and other potential GSKY clients.
-Hopefully these docs will be useful for other developers and users of GSKY.
+Hopefully they will be useful for other developers and users of GSKY.
 The docs do not comply with the new philosophy of *"why make things simple and easily understood when they can be wonderfully complex, elegant and unintelligible?"*.

 The motivation behind these docs is that no programmer or the end user, especially the end user,